- Thank you for choosing to support Cancer Council SA!

 - Summary checklist

 Cancer Council SA Fundraisers are a special bunch of people, who use their own creativity, ideas, talent and initiative to help us beat cancer in South Australia.
-We rely heavily on fundraising and community donations to continue fighting this battle.
+We rely heavily on fundraising and community donations to continue working towards a cancer free future.

 Today in South Australia, 26 people will hear the words ‘you have cancer’ for the very first time.
 That’s more than one person every hour, of every day, right here in South Australia.
-Thank you for taking action to help beat cancer.
+Thank you for taking action to support us in our mission to one day see a world without cancer.

 Every dollar you raise will help us to:

 - investigate new ways to prevent, detect and treat cancers

 - educate people in your community about ways they can reduce their cancer risk

 - advocate for cancer control and influence government policy

 - support people during their times of greatest need.